BeckMeephanlom/Hyper-Rear-Panel-DC-SD-USB/README.md

 -Designed to Connect to Arduino ISP Directly but need to replace Reset Pin with I/O as SS Pin -also working good with 3V Bus as ESP32 as 3.3V Pullup on Board -This is easier for user to make production

+NOTES!!!: Can be your prototyping and include to your production but not for distribution